model-driven-devops/mdd-netdevops/docs/telemetry.md

 ## Using Kibana

 Navigate to your telemetry host IP address with port 5601 - https://ip-address:5601.
-You can login with the default elastic password we set earlier.
+You can log in with the default elastic password we set earlier.

 ![Screenshot 2023-09-08 at 5 19 13 PM](https://github.com/model-driven-devops/mdd-base/assets/65776483/10285af8-ccf9-4cfd-8c15-3630181782c2)